ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/04-quicksort.md

 #### Implementing partitioning

-The information algorithm in @sec:partition can be implemented as pseudocode like this:
+The informal algorithm in @sec:partition can be implemented as pseudocode like this:

-    function partition(array, start, end, p) -> Int: swap(array, start, p)              // Put the pivot at the start of the interval low = start + 1; high = end        // Initialise the lower and upper pointers while low <= high:                 // Continue until the pointers pass each other if array[low] < array[p]:
+    function partition(array, start, end, p) -> Int: swap(array, start, p)              // Put the pivot at the start of the interval. pivot = array[start]               // Remember the pivot value, and low = start + 1; high = end        // initialise the lower and upper pointers. while low <= high:                 // Continue until the pointers pass each other. if array[low] < pivot:
-                low = low + 1              // Increase the lower pointer if its element is smaller than the pivot else if array[high] > array[p]:
+                low = low + 1              // Increase the lower pointer if its element is smaller than the pivot. else if array[high] > pivot:
-                high = high - 1            // Increase the upper pointer if its element is larger than the pivot
+                high = high - 1            // Increase the upper pointer if its element is larger than the pivot.
             else:
-                swap(array, low, high)     // Otherwise, swap the elements, and low = low + 1              // move both pointers towards each other high = high - 1
+                swap(array, low, high)     // Otherwise, swap the elements, and low = low + 1              // move both pointers towards each other. high = high - 1
-        swap(array, p, high)               // Finally, swap the pivot into place, and return high                        // return the new position of the pivot
+        swap(array, start, high)           // Finally, swap the pivot into place, and return high                        // return the new position of the pivot.

 You might wonder why we swap the pivot with the value at the *upper* pointer, why not swapping with the lower pointer?